dontworryjohn/aws-bootcamp-cruddur-2023/journal/week0.md

 A  trick that I learnt from Andrew is to activate the auto prompt.
 This helped me a lot to complete the command that i wanted to launch and give you an overview of the command all on the terminal.

 aws --cli-auto-prompt

+if you want to put the pipe sign just type the following command "alt+124"